DHBW-TrainingApp/Blog/Week6.md

 This one is for creating new workouts or editing existing ones.
 You can find more to it <a href="https://github.com/DHBW-TrainingApp/Blog/blob/main/docs/UCs/createWorkout.md">here</a><br><br>
 <img src="./docs/UCs/CreateWorkout.svg"/><br><br>

-And another one deals with the procedure of a started interactive workout.
+The second one deals with the procedure of a started interactive workout.
 The link towards this Use Case Specification is: <a href="https://github.com/DHBW-TrainingApp/Blog/blob/main/docs/UCs/Training.md">Click here </a><br><br>
 <img src="./docs/UCs/training.svg"/>

 <br><br>